csxq0605/csxq0605.github.io/_pages/about.md

 - To Be Continued.

 # 🎖 Honors and Awards
+- *2025.10*: Second Prize in the Beijing Division of the National College Student Mathematical Modeling Competition.
 - *2025.09*: Undergraduate National Scholarship and Merit Student.
 - *2024.12*: First Prize in Beijing College Student Mathematics Competition.
-- *2025.10*: Second Prize in the Beijing Division of the National College Student Mathematical Modeling Competition.
+- *2024.09*: Peking University 3rd Scholarship and Award of Excellent Learning.